Annabinoy/Cloud_Resolving_Model-CRM-/README.md

 contains all the functions and subroutines to initialize array with an initial function, right now it contains functions for storing a gaussian in the case 1d, 2d and 3d matrices respectively

-*credits: Anna Binoy, Oommen P. Jose (both 4th year Int.
-M.Sc.
-Students of National Institute of Science Education and Research(NISER))*
+*credits: Anna Binoy, Oommen P. Jose (both of them are 4th year Int.
+M.Sc.(2019-2024) Students of National Institute of Science Education and Research(NISER))*